Read about the Philips CPAP Recall Read More

 How Is Central Sleep Apnea Diagnosed?

 Similar to OSA, people usually begin seeking a diagnosis for CSA because a bed partner has noticed the interruptions in breathing while asleep.
 Diagnosis of this sleep disorder requires a physical exam by your doctor and information about your medical and sleep history.
+A sleep study, specifically polysomnography, is the gold standard for diagnosing central sleep apnea.
+This study involves monitoring various physical functions during sleep, such as breathing patterns and heart activity, and is essential for evaluating and confirming the condition, as well as potentially ruling out other sleep disorders.
 A clinical sleep test, using a polysomnogram to monitor brain activity and breathing, can help confirm the diagnosis.
 CSA can be graded in terms of severity based on the number of apneas that occur during the test.

 How is Central Sleep Apnea Treated?